 Barton recently returned to the Baryshnikov Arts for its 20th-anniversary season alongside Benjamin Millepied as an inaugural choreographer commissioned by the organization, in recognition of her longtime collaboration with Mikhail Baryshnikov and the Center.

-Her accolades include a Bessie Award, recognition as the inaugural Martha Duffy Resident Artist at Baryshnikov Arts, and the Arts & Letters Award of Canada, joining the likes of Margaret Atwood, Karen Kain and Oscar Peterson.
-A laureate of the Ken McCarter Award for Distinguished NBS Alumni, she was named Official Ambassador of Contemporary Choreography in Canada.
+Among her accolades are Canada’s prestigious Arts & Letters Award, joining the likes of Margaret Atwood, Karen Kain and Oscar Peterson, a Bessie Award, and her appointment as the inaugural Martha Duffy Resident Artist at Baryshnikov Arts.
+A laureate of the Ken McCarter Award for Distinguished NBS Alumni, she was named Official Ambassador of Contemporary Choreography in Canada, and the German magazine tanz recognized her work in its yearbook in the category “Most Interesting Choreographer.”

 As an educator, Barton is Creative Partner with Boston Conservatory at Berklee and was formerly Artist-in-Residence at USC Kaufman during William Forsythe’s tenure as Artistic Advisor.
 She and her team also maintain longstanding educational collaborations with The Juilliard School, Arts Umbrella, Canada’s National Ballet School, and other institutions, frequently returning to work with students and faculty.